rbnhd/ask-out-crush/README.md

     ```
     $ docker run --rm --name date_request -d -p 80:80 date_request:v1

-    The --rm flag tells docker that the container should automatically be removed after we close docker
+    The --rm flag tells docker that the container should automatically be removed after we close docker using ($ docker stop date_request)
-    The -d flag means that a Docker container runs in the background of your terminal.
+    The -d flag means that a Docker container runs in the background of your terminal in detached mode.

     ```